 1.)
-87% of smartphone owners turn to search first in a moment of need.
+Smartphone owners turn to search first in a moment of need.

-This is a significant statistic that should have every business owner seriously thinking about their search presence strategy.
+Every business owner should be thinking seriously about their search presence.
 Is your business visible at research and decision moments?
-Google shared research findings showing that today's customers are Curious, Demanding, and Impatient.
+Today's customers are curious, demanding and impatient.
 To meet the demands of today's customers, your business must do three things.
 First, you need to have content that answers specific, detailed questions.
 Using an SEO strategist can help you to discover what search terms potential customers are using to ask the questions you can answer on your site.
 Second, you must have a fast website that is mobile friendly.
-Three seconds is the recommended page load time.
+(We recommend that pages load in fewer than three seconds).
 And finally, make it easy to be found.
-Your website should make it easy to place an order, to make a reservation, to schedule an appointment.
-Do whatever you can to make it doing business with your company easier than your competition.
+Your website should make it easy to place an order, to make a reservation or schedule an appointment, for example.
+Do whatever you can to make doing business with your company easy -- and easier than doing business with your competition.

-Google research shows that one-third of all searches are related to location.
+Google research shows that almost half of all searches are related to location.
 Remember, customers are impatient.
 They want what they want and they want it now.

 To facilitate this sense of urgency, prospective customers want to know if you're open at that exact moment, what your hours are, and to find out if you are "near me."
 Your customers are searching for you at the last minute to meet immediate demands.
 A local search strategy, including Google My Business can help you be found.